honzakj/React---3D-frontend-showcase/README.md

 ```
 npm start
 ```
 Note that this command will expose the app to public net as well as your localhost.
 If you do not want that run this instead:
 ```
 npm dev
 ```
 This command will typically launch your portfolio at http://localhost:3000/ (the exact URL might vary depending on your setup).

-##### Known Bugs:
+##### Dependencies
-- horizontal slideshow - double time for first item (jump between last and first)

-##### Essential:
+###### Essential:
 - react: The core React library for building user interfaces.
 - react-dom: Allows rendering React components in the browser.
 - react-icons: Provides a wide variety of icons for enhancing your portfolio's design.